5.4 Young people's participation in policy-making

 There are several large-scale initiatives for debate between the youth and public institutions.

 The youth parliament (see section 5.3) is one of these initiatives.
+Other initiatives include the following events and campaigns:

 The People’s Political Festival (Folkemødet)